Shareholder Loan Agreement

 • debt: by the shareholders lending money to the company

+If a shareholder receives equity in the company, the amount invested becomes part of the capital of the company and is not usually repayable in normal circumstances.
 On a winding-up of the company, the shareholder capital is only repaid once all other creditors of the company have received payment of the amounts owed to them by the company.

+If a shareholder lends money to the company, the loan will be repayable by the company in accordance with the terms agreed between the shareholder and the company.
 These terms may include the payment of interest on the amount borrowed.
 On a winding-up of the company, the loan will rank equally for payment with the company’s other ordinary creditors and in priority to the company’s shareholders.

 What terms are different for a shareholder loan?

 The loan terms are likely to be less onerous than a third party or bank loan.
-In particular:

 • interest: a shareholder loan may be interest-free or with a lower interest rate than a third party loan.
 Interest may only be payable if the company is able to pay the interest